 All-Terrain/Utility Task Vehicles will be ordered through normal dispatch procedures upon approval by the IC or Safety Officer (SOF).
 Crews, Overhead or other personnel who arrive at an incident with an ATV or UTV should have the equipment documented on an initial Resource Order.
 If there is not proper documentation, and the incident wishes to operate the equipment, permission must be obtained from the IC or SOF and the equipment must be placed on a Resource Order, either in documentation or through a Support Request.
-It is at the discretion of the IMT or IC as to whether or not the equipment should be inspected prior to use.
+All ATV/UTVs (including agency machines) will be inspected upon approval of use.